Course Number | Time | Location |

 Course description

-Prerequisites: PSY 141 or PSY 128, PSY 201, and a passing score on part I of the quantitative diagnostic exam.
+Prerequisites: Intro to Psychological Science, Design and Analysis for Psychology I, and a passing score on part I of the quantitative diagnostic exam.
 (These requirements may be waived by permission of instructor.)

 Wherever possible, I hope to work to make this course accessible and approachable for all students.
 For more information on accessibility for this course, please view the section on that subject below.